 Like many Witcher fans, we appreciate Letho for his depth and complexity.
 For one, he’s a formidable opponent to Geralt.
 However, not only his prowess in combat draws players in, but also his captivating backstory and conflicted motivations.

-Letho’s loyalty to his fellow witchers and his desire to restore the Viper School give him a sympathetic angle that encourages players to view him as more than a simple villain.
+Letho’s loyalty to his fellow witchers and his desire to restore the Viper School gives him a sympathetic angle that encourages players to view him as more than a simple villain.

 Throughout the game, Letho challenges Geralt’s perceptions and forces players to confront moral ambiguities.
 This blend of intrigue, complexity, and combat skill makes Letho an unforgettable character that continues to captivate Witcher fans.
 We sincerely hope CDPR brings him back somehow, ideally with a game from his perspective.